rbenatuilv/CNN-from-scratch/README.md

 # CNN-from-scratch
-Implementation of a Convolutional Neural Network frm scratch
+Implementation of a Convolutional Neural Network from scratch